 Paraffin wax candles

-This, undisputedly, is the most controversial types of candle wax — ever!
+This, undisputedly, is the most controversial type of candle wax — ever!

 And with good reason.

-On one hand, paraffin wax is cheap, easily available and holds the scent very well — which makes it an extremely popular choice for most candle makers, including some of the most prestigious names in the industry.
+On the one hand, paraffin wax is cheap, readily available, and holds the scent very well — which makes it an extremely popular choice for most candle makers, including some of the most prestigious names in the industry.

-However, paraffin wax is a petroleum by-product, obtained from the gunk at the bottom of crude oil barrels.
+However, paraffin wax is a petroleum-based product obtained from the gunk at the bottom of crude oil barrels.

-Now, don’t get me wrong… it’s not like the dirty sludge is being poured straight into your candle jars.
+Don’t get me wrong: It’s not like the dirty sludge is being poured straight into your candle jars.

-These petroleum byproducts first undergo extensive refining to remove naturally occurring toxins, like benzene and toluene, which are classified as volatile organic compounds (VOCs).
-These can be harmful for respiratory and reproductive health.
+These petroleum byproducts first undergo extensive refining to remove naturally occurring toxins, like benzene and toluene, which are classified as volatile organic compounds (VOCs) by the U.S. Environmental Protection Agency (EPA).
+These can be harmful to respiratory and reproductive health.

 And herein lies the debate: Does the processing remove all the toxins?
 Or do paraffin candles continue to hold trace amounts of these VOCs that are then released into the air as ultra-fine soot when the wick is lit?

-If yes, this soot is not only potentially carcinogenic, it can also enter the bloodstream or settle in our lungs, leading to issues such as allergies, asthma and bronchitis.
+If yes, this soot is not only potentially carcinogenic, it can also enter the bloodstream or settle in our lungs, leading to health risk such as allergies, asthma, and bronchitis.

 Ultimately, is a paraffin wax candle a clean candle?

-The industry has yet to reach a definitive conclusion on the health impact of paraffin wax candles.
-So, the answer lies with our personal comfort levels.
+The industry has yet to reach a definitive conclusion on the health impact of paraffin wax candles, and the answer lies in our personal comfort levels.

-And remember: Just like any other components, occasional exposure is very different than long time use.
+And remember: Just like any other component, occasional exposure differs significantly from long-term use.
 So, lighting the occasional paraffin candle is not likely to do you harm.

 Gel candles